The relation between the gonality and the Clifford index of a chain of cycles: Introduction

 In the proof of the theorem we rely on the results from \cite{ref7} concerning divisor theory on chains of cycles.
 In particular from this theory the theorem is translated into a statement on so-called $\underline{m}$-displacement tableaux (see Theorem \ref{theorem2}).

-In the second section we give a short overview on the results of \cite{ref7} and we make the statement on $\underline{m}$-displacement tableaux.
+In the second section we give a short overview on the results of \cite{ref7} and we make a statement (see Theorem \ref{theorem2}) on $\underline{m}$-displacement tableaux implying Theorem \ref{theorem1}.
 In the third section we give a proof of that statement.